 On March 30, 2021, the Company issued and sold an aggregate principal amount of \$57.5 million of 4.875% notes due in 2026 (the "2026 Notes").
 The amount of 2026 Notes issued and sold included the full exercise by the underwriters of their option to purchase \$7.5 million aggregate principal of additional notes.
 The 2026 Notes have a stated maturity of March 30, 2026 and may be redeemed in whole or in part at the Company's option at any time or from time to time on or after March 30, 2023 at a redemption price of \$25 per security plus accrued and unpaid interest.
 The 2026 Notes bear interest at a rate of 4.875% per year, payable quarterly on March 30, June 30, September 30 and December 30 of each year.
-The 2026 Notes are the Company's direct unsecured obligations and (i) rank equally in right of payment with the Company's current and future unsecured indebtedness; (ii) are senior in right of payment to any of the Company's future indebtedness that expressly provides it is subordinated to the 2026 Notes; (iii) are effectively subordinated to all of the Company subsequently grants security), to the extent of the value of the assets securing such indebtedness, and (iv) are structurally subordinated to all existing and future indebtedness and other obligations of any of the Company's subsidiaries.
-As of March 31, 2022, the Company was in material compliance with the terms of the 2026 Notes.
+The 2026 Notes are the Company's direct unsecured obligations and (i) rank equally in right of payment with the Company's current and future unsecured indebtedness; (ii) are senior in right of payment to any of the Company's future indebtedness that expressly provides it is subordinated to the 2026 Notes; (iii) are effectively subordinated to all of the Company's existing and future secured indebtedness (including indebtedness that is initially unsecured to which the Company subsequently grants security), to the extent of the value of the assets securing such indebtedness, and (iv) are structurally subordinated to all existing and future indebtedness and other obligations of any of the Company's subsidiaries.
+As of June 30, 2022, the Company was in material compliance with the terms of the 2026 Notes.
 The 2026 Notes are listed on the New York Stock Exchange under the symbol "HTFB".